 Step 2 is to clean your derma roller again, but this time in alcohol, surgical spirit (mix of ethanol and methanol) or you can use 60-80% of methanol or ethanol.
 It is easy to buy online, or you can likely get it in your local supermarket.
 Then use the same plastic container but filled with alcohol this time and soak your derma roller in it for about 20-30 minutes, to kill all bacteria.

 After that, you should place your derma roller upside down on a clean kitchen towel and wait until it dries completely.
 It is extremely important that your derma roller is dry before putting it back into the original storage container.

 Derma roller cleaner – a few more things to take into consideration

 1. Always remember to wash your skin properly before derma rolling.
-During the day your skin will absorb various forms of dirt like dust, pollution and other harmful substances (free radicals).
-And most of the woman will need to remove their makeup on top of that.
+During the day your skin will absorb various forms of dirt like dust, pollution, and other harmful substances (free radicals).
+And most of the women will need to remove their makeup on top of that.

-2. You should know that you can’t sterilise a derma roller without damaging it.
-That’s why we do not recommend using any sterilising machines or boiling water.
-But do not worry, as disinfection with derma roller cleaner is enough if you are doing correctly.
+2. You should know that you can’t sterilize a derma roller without damaging it.
+That’s why we do not recommend using any sterilizing machines or boiling water.
+But do not worry, as disinfection with derma roller cleaner is enough if you are doing it correctly.

 3. Do not boil your derma roller.
 Boiling water can damage the needles of your derma roller.

-5. We do not recommend to clean dermaroller with Dettol, especially if you own a cat, as it contains chloroxylenol which is especially toxic to cats.
-Therefore, if you use that product and you are not careful enough it may have tragic consequences to your pet.
+5. We do not recommend cleaning dermaroller with Dettol, especially if you own a cat, as it contains chloroxylenol which is especially toxic to cats.
+Therefore, if you use that product and you are not careful enough it may have tragic consequences for your pet.

 6. Do not use a bleach solution to disinfect your derma roller.
 You will use it on your skin, so any harsh cleaning chemicals should be avoided.